U Sports women's ice hockey: Ontario University Athletics

-Ligue de Hockey Universitaire Féminin
+Réseau du sport étudiant du Québec

 National Champions

 The U Sports women's ice hockey championship is awarded annually to Canada's women's ice hockey champions at the university level.
 The championship has been competed for since 1998, when the sport was established in the league.
 Previously, the most important Canadian university women's ice hockey championship was the one from the Women's Intercollegiate Athletic Union (WIAU) (from 1921 till 1971), along with that of the Ontario Women's Interuniversity Athletic Association (OWIAA) (from 1972 till 1997) which awarded the Dr. Judy McCaw trophy to the team champion.

 The governing body was known as the Canadian Interuniversity Athletics Union (CIAU) when women's hockey was added to its championship roster.
 The body's name changed to Canadian Interuniversity Sport (CIS) in 2001 and the current U Sports in 2016.